jeghers/playgen/README.md

 to use it.

 The file "`PlayGen tests.postman_collection.json`" can be used to import the Collection of Unit Tests into Postman.
+The tests presume that the provided sample playlist data files exist and the MySQL database is populated with their information.

 For the Postman tests to work, the following environment variable must be set inside Postman.
-The following table shows the required variable and sample values.
-You'll probably need to adjust the directory paths.
+The following table shows the required variables and sample values.
+You'll probably need to change the directory paths.

 | Variable               | Initial Value                | Current Value                |
 | ---------------------- | ---------------------------- | ---------------------------- |